Sirmadeira/psycho-duel/lore_book/src/chapter_1.md

 The climb gets harder once you are reaching the top, if there is one...
 Well, that is it.
 That is how you climb it.

 I hope I helped you.
 I am not sorry if I couldn’t.
-After all, you are a—wait, what are we?
+After all, you are one **OF THEM**?

 ---